FlorianLindinger/PyApp-Template/README.md

 - Option for no-terminal execution with stop-button and logging (print & errors) to file.
 - Automatic handling of python crashes with the option to restart the main file or executing and crash-handling python file.
 - Plug-and-play license template & handling of non-distributables via .gitignore & a permissive MIT license for my codes.
-- WIP: Utilities like safer folder deletion (deletion needed for environment reset).
-- WIP: Template and boilerplate code for a GUI using PyQt5.

 - Feel free to suggest more :)

 ---